United States occupation of Haiti: American financial interests

-Prior to the occupation, Haiti's foreign debt constituted eighty percent of its annual revenue, though it was able to meet financial obligations, especially when compared to Ecuador, Honduras and Mexico at that time.
-In the 20th century, the U.S. had become Haiti's largest trade partner, replacing France, with American businesses expanding their presence in Haiti.
+Prior to the occupation, Haiti's foreign debt constituted 80% of its annual revenue, though it was able to meet financial obligations, especially when compared to Ecuador, Honduras, and Mexico at that time.
+In the 20th century, the US had become Haiti's largest trade partner, replacing France, with American businesses expanding their presence in Haiti.
 Influential Germans within Haiti were regarded as a threat to American financial interests, with businesses ultimately advocating for an invasion of the country.

 In 1903, Haitian authorities began to accuse the National Bank of Haiti of fraud.
 By 1908, Minister of Finance Frédéric Marcelin pushed for the National Bank to work on the behalf of common Haitians, though French officials began to devise plans to reorganize their financial interests.
 Pierre Carteron, France's envoy to Haiti, wrote following Marcelin's objections: "It is of the highest importance that we study how to set up a new French credit establishment in Port-au-Prince ...
 Without any close link to the Haitian government."

 American businesses had pursued the control of Haiti for years.
-Beginning in 1909, Frank A. Vanderlip, the new president of National City Bank of New York (now Citibank), plotted the bank's takeover of Haiti's financial system as part of his larger expansion plans in international markets.
+Beginning in 1909, Frank A. Vanderlip, president of National City Bank of New York (now Citibank), plotted the bank's takeover of Haiti's financial system as part of his larger expansion plans in international markets.
 Speyer & Co. promoted a stock to Vanderlip to invest in Haiti's national railroad, which held an import monopoly in Port-au-Prince.
 The Haitian government faced conflict with the bank over the railroad regarding payments to creditors, later leading to the bank seeking to control the entirety of the country's finances.
-In 1910, Vanderlip wrote to James Stillman, the bank's chairman: "In the future, this stock will give us a foothold [in Haiti] and I think we will perhaps later undertake the reorganization of the Government’s currency system, which, I believe, I see my way clear to do with practically no monetary risk".
+In 1910 Vanderlip wrote to James Stillman, the bank's chairman: "In the future, this stock will give us a foothold [in Haiti] and I think we will perhaps later undertake the reorganization of the Government’s currency system, which, I believe, I see my way clear to do with practically no monetary risk".

-From 1910 to 1911, the U.S. Department of State backed a consortium of American investors – headed by the National City Bank – to acquire a managing stake of the National Bank of Haiti to create the Bank of the Republic of Haiti (BNRH), which served as both the country's sole commercial bank and its treasury.
-France would also keep a stake in the BNRH.
+From 1910 to 1911, the US Department of State backed a consortium of American investors – headed by National City Bank – to acquire a managing stake of the National Bank of Haiti to create the Bank of the Republic of Haiti (BNRH), which served as both the country's sole commercial bank and its treasury.
+France also kept a stake in the BNRH.